jmlsf/test-book-2/Clojurescript Interop.md

             ["react-dnd" :as react-dnd :refer DropTarget]))
 ```

 * Note: the extensions to `ns.`npm modules can be imported using the same string name that you would use if you were doing an `import FlipMove from "react-flip-move"` in javascript.

 * Note: shadow-cljs supports every conceivable type of es6 import syntax, including default imports.
 See more [here](https://shadow-cljs.github.io/docs/UsersGuide.html#_using_npm_packages).

 ##### Figwheel replacement

-With a few line so config, you get hot swap code and a heads up display, just like with figwheel.
+With a few lines of config, you get hot code reloading and a heads up display, just like with figwheel.
 Your `shadow-cljs.edn` will look something like this:

 ```clojure
 {:source-paths